 The Society operates a formal accreditation process: upon application and the payment of a once-only fee you can be accredited as a professional mathematician at the level of Graduate, Accredited Member or Fellow, according to your qualifications and experience.
 Find out more about accreditation.

-The subscription for the year 2014 is $130 (but only half this amount for the first year of membership) plus $12 for the option of ANZIAM membership.
+The subscription for the year 2022 is $153 (but only half this amount for the first year of membership) plus $32 for the option of ANZIAM and ANZAMP memberships respectively.
 (Student members may be eligible for free membership for up to 10 years.)